droidocz/droidocs-web/content/android-asynctask/download-a-file-with-android,-and-showing-the-progress-in-a-progressdialog.md

 title: Download a file with Android, and showing the progress in a ProgressDialog
 ---

+## Context

+I am trying to write a simple application that gets updated.
+For this I need a simple function that can download a file and *show the current progress* in a `ProgressDialog`.
+I know how to do the `ProgressDialog`, but I'm not sure how to display the current progress and how to download the file in the first place.

+---

 There are many ways to download files.
 Following I will post most common ways; it is up to you to decide which method is better for your app.